 On Saturday May 15th 2021, Classical Encounters presented the livestream ‘Worldly Classical’: a musical encounter with kamancheh-maestro Kayhan Kalhor, the Rembrandt Trio, Eva Stegeman & friends.
 Tickets are still available:

-Classical Encounters will join forces with the Rembrandt Trio for a meeting between different worlds of classical music on the evening of Saturday, May 15th.
-In the Lourdes Church in The Hague, the Iranian kamancheh virtuoso Kayhan Kalhor will perform together with the Rembrandt Trio.
-Artistic director and violinist Eva Stegeman will invite her musical friends Pieter van Loenen, Charles Watt, Judith Wijzenbeek, and Dominic Seldis.
-They will perform classical pieces by Messiaen and Ravel, among others, as well as a new piece by Rembrandt Frerichs, who will personally take place behind the piano.
+Classical Encounters will joined forces with the Rembrandt Trio for a meeting between different worlds of classical music on the evening of Saturday, May 15th.
+In the Lourdes Church in The Hague, the Iranian kamancheh virtuoso Kayhan Kalhor performed together with the Rembrandt Trio.
+Artistic director and violinist Eva Stegeman and her musical friends Pieter van Loenen, Charles Watt, Judith Wijzenbeek, and Dominic Seldis performed classical pieces by Messiaen and Ravel, as well as a pieces by Rembrandt Frerichs, who personally took place behind the piano.

 Classical Encounters Online: May 17th 2020

 Looking back: our livestream full of music, interviews, from the Lourdes church in The Hague between 12:00-18:00 hrs

 The Dutch chamber music festival Classical Encounters is a meeting place for music lovers and a breeding ground for creative adventure in the region The Hague and Leiden in the Netherlands.
 The festival is not only a podium for music, but also a laboratory, within which musicians research the artistic scope of their musical performance.

 Click here for an impression in pictures from the Classical Encounters 2019 edition